medusajs/medusa/docs/content/advanced/backend/price-selection-strategy/override.md

 ## 1. Create Class

-Create a TypeScript or JavaScript file in `src/strategies` of your Medusa server project with a class that extends the `AbstractPriceSelectionStrategy` class:
+Create a TypeScript or JavaScript file in `src/strategies` of your Medusa backend project with a class that extends the `AbstractPriceSelectionStrategy` class:

 ```ts title=src/strategies/price.ts
 import {